IsraelGboluwaga/wonderq/README.md

 `Commands:
  queue: View the current messages in the queue.

- database: View messages that have been persisted to the database.
+ **database**: View messages that have been persisted to the database.

  pending: View jobs that are being processed by consumers and awaiting completion, along with its remaining duration.